reduxjs/redux-toolkit/docs/concepts/mutations.md

 hide_title: true
 ---

-# `Mutations`
+# Mutations

 Unlike `useQuery`, `useMutation` returns a tuple.
 The first item in the tuple is the `trigger` function and the second element contains an object with `status`, `error`, and `data`.
 Additionally, `useMutation` also makes `internalQueryArgs`, `originalArgs`, and `endpoint` available for inspection.

-Also unlike the `useQuery` hook, the `useMutation` hook doesn't execute automatically.
-To run a mutation you have to call the `trigger` function.
+Unlike the `useQuery` hook, the `useMutation` hook doesn't execute automatically.
+To run a mutation you have to call the trigger function returned as the first tuple value from the hook.

 ```js title="Example of all mutation endpoint options"
 const api = createApi({